-The Center for Progressive Reform is pleased to announce Regulation as Social Justice: Empowering People Through Public Protections, an intensive one-day convening to generate a progressive vision for the future of U.S. regulatory policy.
+On June 5, 2019, the Center for Progressive Reform hosted Regulation as Social Justice: Empowering People Through Public Protections, an intensive one-day convening aimed at generating a progressive vision for the future of U.S. regulatory policy.

 Facilitated small group discussion that will start with the following question: "How do you see your advocacy work contributing to the goals of social justice and equity?"

 Facilitators will take careful notes during this discussion and prepare summaries for distribution to attendees following the conference.

 Idea Exchange: Round 2